Questions and answers for patients

 I want to know about possible side effects from my medicine.

 All medicines have risks and benefits.
-You must talk to your doctor or pharmacist about side effects.
+Talk to your doctor or pharmacist about side effects.
 You can also visit the Medsafe website(external link) and look for Consumer Medicine Information for your medicine.

 The medicine recommended by my doctor is not funded.
 How do I find out if PHARMAC has considered funding this medicine?